-Progressive string band, Floodwood, will celebrate the release of its third album at Central New York’s Kirkland Art Center.
+Progressive string band, Floodwood, will celebrate the release of its third album at Central New York’s Kirkland Art Center with a pair of shows.
 The two day celebration, to be held Friday and Saturday Dec.
 8 and 9 will feature four sets from the headliners along with guest appearances from Nigel Felony on Friday and the Old Main on Saturday.
 Tickets are $25 each night or $40 for both nights.
 Members of the Kirkland Art Center can purchase tickets for $23 each night or $36 for both nights.
 Tickets are available through Eventbrite.

 Floodwood is Jason Barady and Nick Piccininni of Woodenspoon, Vinnie Amico of moe., Tony Markellis of the Trey Anastasio Band and Chris Eves of Chris Eves and the New Normal, Castle Creek and Skunk City.
 Combined, they bring a menagerie of influences to their unique brand of bluegrass.